High Priority Countries

-Under the U.S. Global Water Strategy, the U.S. Government will focus its efforts on those countries and geographic areas where the needs are greatest, and where U.S. engagement can best protect our national-security interests.
+Under the U.S. Global Water Strategy, the U.S. Government will focus its efforts on those countries where the needs are greatest, and where U.S. engagement can best protect our national-security interests.

-Within this set of countries and geographic areas, pursuant to Section 136 of the Foreign Assistance Act of 1961 (FAA), as amended by the Water for the World Act of 2014, 13 countries or geographic areas have been designated as high priority for October 1, 2017–September 30, 2018.
-The selection of these high-priority countries and geographic areas was based on the following factors, in the context of U.S. foreign-policy interests:
+Within this set of countries, pursuant to Section 136 of the Foreign Assistance Act of 1961 (FAA), as amended by the Water for the World Act of 2014, 18 countries have been designated as high priority for Fiscal Year 2020 (October 2019–September 2020).
+The selection of these high-priority countries was based on the following factors, in the context of U.S. foreign-policy interests:

 Strategic priority countries are countries where USAID anticipates continued water and sanitation programs due to a combination of strategic considerations and water-related development needs.